EricYufengWu/q8bot/README.md

 4. If you are using brand-new Dynamixel actuators, they need to individually configured.
 There are 2 ways to do this:

     1. Manually: If you have an [U2D2 Hub](https://www.robotis.us/u2d2) from Robotis, you can use the [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/) tool to configure each motor prior to attaching them during assembly.
-Follow [this instruction](documentation_public/DXL_config_manual.md). ,<br>
+Follow [this instruction](documentation_public/DXL_config_manual.md).<br>
-    2. Automatically: upload and run the motor initialization code on the Seeed Studio XIAO and follow the instructions on the serial monitor. **This is still WIP**.
-If you don't have an U2D2 you can try to write your own set of instructions to change the parameters (you can follow examples in the [Dynamixel2Arduino library](https://github.com/ROBOTIS-GIT/Dynamixel2Arduino)).
+    2. Automatically: upload and run the [motor initialization code](/q8bot_cpp/q8bot_motor_config/) on the Seeed Studio XIAO on the fully assembled robot PCB.
+Connect your board to the laptop/PC and open a serial monitor.
+Connect the brand new Dynamixel motors into the robot PCB one-by-one, and the serial monitor should indicate whether motor configuration was successful.
+A detailed video instruction is WIP.

 5. Once all motors are configured and installed, it is recommended to go through the software setup and power up the robot without legs first to ensure correct joint configuration.
 Please go through Software Setup before returning to step 6.